yuhanj/yuhanj.github.io/essays/ui_frameworks.md

   - Semantic UI
 ---

   Many people might have such a question: why do we need to use UI frameworks?
 I think the answer is simple: it helps us create better UI and saves time.

   Learning a new framework like semantic UI indeed takes a lot of time.
 It's not easy to understand all the terms.
 Semantic UI is a powerful tool with tremendous implements that helps build a website.
 However, the abundance of functionality also means the cost of time to learn.

   It has been less than one week since I first time tried to learn semantic UI.
 I took half of my day watching the videos about semantic UI.
-After that, I tried to put my previous work in to the new framework.
+After that, I decided to put my previous work into the new framework.
 The most significant difference is that I don't need to use my own stylesheet as much.
-Semantic UI has most UI designs already built in.
-The only thing I need tto do is to set a correct class name for the element.
+Semantic UI has most UI designs already built-in.
+The only thing I need to do is to set a correct class name for the element.

   Here is the website I created within 40 minutes.
 I think experienced web developers will take much less time with their familiar UI framework.